vasilakisfil/Introspected-REST/README.md

 The actual solutions will come by the community

 Our solution is by far **not** complete but we have set the basis for the community to experiment and come up with MicroType specs.

+We call the community to start experiment in this model and come up with patterns.
+In any case we feel that to reach a sustainable API with the evolvability span of REST model, Introspected REST model is necessary.

 Another reason is to have a real REST alternative with arguments and remove the develper roy shadow and fear to deprecate Roy's REST.